 - Return percentage due to complaints

-With a system like KitchenNmbrs you can track all these costs per kit and automatically calculate your food cost, including packaging and assembly.
+Systems like KitchenNmbrs let you track all these expenses per kit and automatically calculate food cost, including packaging and assembly time.

 How do you calculate the food cost of a meal kit? (step by step)